Sampit

-Sampit is a city located in East Kotawaringin Regency, Central Kalimantan.
-Previously a timber port town, it has grown to be a medium-sized city with a population of 166,773 according to Statistics Indonesia in 2019, with the economy having since divested from timber products.
-However, the city is not an autonomous city and not an administrative division by despite having a sizeable population and urban built-up.
-The city consists of 11 subdistricts from Baamang district, Seranau district, and Mentawa Baru Ketapang district.
-The total area of the city is 751.45 square kilometers.
+Sampit is a large town located in East Kotawaringin Regency, Central Kalimantan.
+Previously a timber port town, it has grown to be a medium-sized community with a population of 166,773 according to Statistics Indonesia in 2019, with the economy having since divested from timber products.
+However, the town is not an autonomous city and not an administrative division by despite having a sizeable population and urban built-up.
+It consists of eleven urban villages (kelurahan) and two "rural" villages (desa), comprising Mentawa Baru Ketapang District (all except 5 desa in the south of the district), Baamang District (fully) and part of Seranau District (only one kelurahan), as detailed below.
+The total area of the town is 651.32 square kilometres and the population was estimated at 171,624 as at mid 2024.

 Etymology

-The origin of the city name is disputed.
+The origin of the town's name is disputed.
 The name is thought to be derived from Chinese.
-31 Chinese laborers worked for a plantation in the city during the colonial era, with "sam-it" roughly meaning 31.
+31 Chinese laborers worked for a plantation in the area during the colonial era, with "sam-it" roughly meaning 31.
+In the 18th century, sampit is the spelling used by Daniel Beekman in describing the sumpit, a type of blow weapon used by the inhabitants of the Borneo interior.

 History

-Early History
+Early history

 The region was previously thought to be under a tribal kingdom founded by Dayak Ot Danum people between the 13th and 14th century although the existence of the kingdom is disputed.
 The region became part of the Sultanate of Banjar in the early 16th century.
 The region was ceded to the Dutch East Indies by Sultan Adam of Banjar on 4 May 1826.